adrian154/blog/blogposts/mobspawning.md

     - If the distance is greater than the no despawn distance, the mob should despawn when far away, and over 600 ticks have elapsed, the mob has a 1/800 chance of despawning each tick

 The no despawn distance is always 32, while the despawn distance depends on the mob's category.
 All mob categories despawn at a distance of 128 blocks except water ambient mobs, which start despawning at just 64 blocks away.

-The `PersistenceRequired` NBT tag is set when mobs are named with nametags.
-It is also set on certain mobs created through natural processes, such as the following (not a comprehensive list):
-- Zombie piglins created when pigs are struck by lightning
-- Witches created when villagers are struck by lightning
-- All elder guardians
-- Duplicated allays
-- Skeletons created from skeleton traps
-- Most if not all mobs spawned as part of a structure, e.g. the black cat in a witch hut

 Here are the rules for whether a mob should despawn when far away.
 - Default: despawn